Krishnap1116/frtproject/README.md

 STEPS FOLLOWED IN BUILDING THE MODEL:

 • Given data set contains the pixel values of an image which has a handwritten number in it.
 Our goal is to find that handwritten number.

 • Each image has 784 pixels.

 • Necessary libraries like pandas, numpy, matplotlib.pyplot,seaborn are imported.

 • Read the given data and analyzed it (it has 26391 rows and 785 columns).

 • The data has unique entries of digits 0,1,2,3,4,5,6,7,8,9.

 • Some digits are visualized by plotting them using mayplotlib.pyplot taking the pixel values as inputs.

 • Divided the input and output data (the column ‘label’ is the output and remaining all other columns are inputs).

 • Input has been scaled importing scale from sklearn.

 • Divided the given data into training and testing data.

 • Used SVC from sklearn.svm as classifier.

 • Started first trial as linear model taking kernel as ‘linear’.

 • Data is fit into the model and output is predicted.
 An accuracy of 91.05% is achieved using linear model.

 • Tried a non-linear model taking kernel as ‘poly’ kernel.

 • Data is fit into the model and output is predicted.
 An accuracy of 93.11% is achieved using non-linear model taking ‘poly’ kernel.

 • Tried another non-linear model taking RBF kernel.

 • Data is fit into the model and output is predicted.
 An accuracy of 95.92% is achieved using non-linear model taking ‘rbf’ kernel.

 • So, maximum accuracy of 95.92% is achieved using non-linear ‘rbf’ kernel.

-• Some pictures have been made visualizing the final model.
-The model gave an accuracy of 95.92%
+• Some pictures have been made visualizing the final model.The model gave an accuracy of 95.92%

 CONCLUSION: